 Cooking Variations

-Feel free to experiment by adding other vegetables, such as bell peppers, carrots, or snap peas, to the mix for added flavor and nutrients.
-Additionally, you can use a slow cooker or instant pot for an alternative cooking method if you have time to let the flavors meld.
+Feel free to add other veggies like bell peppers, carrots, or snap peas if you have them.
+You can even use a slow cooker or instant pot if you wanna let flavors chill together for longer.

 Variations of Ground Beef and Broccoli